popolo-project/popolo-spec/appendices/terms.md

 # Vote event

+* Only PML Schema has properties for the time at which the vote ends: `endDate` and `endTime`.
 * Canada has at least three ways of expressing votes: in the [Hansard](http://www.parl.gc.ca/HouseChamberBusiness/ChamberSittings.aspx?View=H&Language=E), from the [votes list page](http://www.parl.gc.ca/housechamberbusiness/Chambervotelist.aspx?Language=E) and from the vote detail page.
-* Only PML Schema has properties for the time at which the vote ends: `endDate` and `endTime`.
+* [Toronto](http://app.toronto.ca/tmmis/getAdminReport.do?function=prepareMemberVoteReport) publishes reports for each voter.

 <div class='table-responsive table-auto'>
   <table class='table table-striped table-hover table-condensed'>